bratpeki/modern-milkytracker-guide/docs/playlist.md

 # Swapping tracks

 <!-- TODO: More info here -->
-You can move swap the track that the cursor is on with the track you right-clicked on, using the "Swap channel" option in the dropdown.
+You can move swap the track that the cursor is on with the track you right-clicked on, using the "Swap channel" option in the drop-down.